nrfconnect/sdk-nrf/samples/bluetooth/peripheral_cts_client/README.rst

           External update  0
           Manual update    0

 #.
-Disconnect the device in nRF Connect.
+Disconnect the device in the Bluetooth Low Energy app.
 #.
-As bond information is preserved by nRF Connect, you can immediately reconnect to the device by clicking the Connect button again.
+As bond information is preserved by the Bluetooth Low Energy app, you can immediately reconnect to the device by clicking the :guilabel:`Connect` button again.

 Dependencies
 ************